 As we drive higher, waterfalls plunge down from vertiginous basalt cliffs on one side of the road and drain into the North Santiam River flowing on the other side, a mesmerizing companion along the way.
 A few private paths and logging roads open mysterious gaps in the trees, and just as quickly close off to view.
 I love to hike along the river, following some hidden turnoff leading to campgrounds or trails within the forest.
 Sometimes we stroll along the river dam that creates Detroit Lake, where the Willamette National Forest begins.

 At the 4800 foot summit we cross into high desert country.
 I have an off-kilter moment going from one side to the other, almost like crossing onto another planet.
 The contrast of 40 inches of average rainfall in the west versus 12 inches in the east is startlingly clear.
-The lush dark greens with spots of ochre and rust transform quickly into a sparse landscape of stunted forests of white oak and Ponderosa pines, scrubby yellowing brush, and ancient piles of lava flows.
+The lush dark greens with spots of ocher and rust transform quickly into a sparse landscape of stunted forests of white oak and Ponderosa pines, scrubby yellowing brush, and ancient piles of lava flows.
 Some hillsides are studded with scars of fires, swaths of trunks white with age, and tumbled trees scattered like toothpicks.

 Fall becomes winter in a moment.
 Some years there’s a hopscotch patchwork of snowdrifts in the shadiest places beneath rock walls and trees branches.
 Other years, like this one, everything is covered in snow, glittering even in dim sunlight.
 At each corner we catch glimpses of snowy slopes and peaks that come into view and then disappear.
 On clearer days we see mountain peaks on either side of the pass, pointy Mt.
 Washington, and jagged Three Fingered Jack.
 This year our eyes are glued to the road, seeing nothing but white.